 That is clearer than “I bought a call” with no structure.

-Educational only β not personalized financial advice.
+Educational only.
+Not personalized financial advice.